MeganDramski/Multiple_Linear_Regression/README.md

  Business challenge

 The dataset contains information collected from 50 companies.
-I analyze data and create a model that will tell witch type of company is the most profitable.
+I analyze data and create a model that will tell which type of company is the most profitable.
 The data is anonymized and it contains 5 columns:
 "	R&D Spend
 "	Administration
 "	Marketing Spend